Stellaland: Unification

 The Republic of Stellaland was created on 26 July 1882, under the leadership of its elected president Gerrit Jacobus van Niekerk, a farmer from Transvaal, and was given the name Stellaland (Star Land) in reference to a comet that was visible in the skies at the time.
 The town of Vryburg was founded and declared its capital.
 At its founding, the new country covered an area of 15500 km2 and was home to an estimated population of 20,500 individuals, 3,000 of whom were of European ancestry.

 The State of Goshen, named after the biblical Land of Goshen, was founded by Nicolaas Claudius Gey van Pittius in October 1882 in the neighbouring area called Rooigrond with the approval of chief Moshette.
 Goshen had an estimated population of 17,000, of whom approximately 2,000 were of European origin, and covered an area of 10400 km2.

-In 1883, Stellaland merged with Goshen united to form the United States of Stellaland.
+In 1883, Stellaland merged with Goshen to form the United States of Stellaland.

 Status

 Whether or not the independence of any of these states was ever recognised by another country is not clear.
 In Stellaland's favour, one can point out that the Montevideo convention which formalised the definition of sovereignty in the modern sense would not be signed until 1933, and that the local chiefs approved its existence.
-On the other hand, several British sources refer to Van Niekerk and his followers as "freebooters" and "marauders", but de jure recognition from the United Kingdom can be implied from a telegram that was erroneously sent by Sir Charles Warren, military commander for British Bechuanaland, to Van Niekerk in which he endorsed Cecil Rhodes' settlement in Stellaland.
-Only later did Warren realise that his wording could be interpreted as an acknowledgement of Stellaland's legality, and he tried to deny the message's implications.
+On the other hand, several British sources refer to Van Niekerk and his followers as "freebooters" and "marauders".
+A telegram erroneously sent by Sir Charles Warren, military commander for British Bechuanaland, to Van Niekerk endorsed Cecil Rhodes' settlement in Stellaland.
+Only later did Warren realise that his wording could be interpreted as an implicit acknowledgement of Stellaland's legality, and he denied that the message had such implications.
 In February 1884, Great Britain unilaterally declared the area a British protectorate.

 Stellaland's laws and constitution were practically identical to those of the South African Republic.
 It never issued an independent currency, but instead—like all the surrounding states—used the South African pound; it did, however, print its own postage stamps beginning in February 1884 which are still traded among collectors to the present day.